nikhil-prabhu/dotfiles/README.md

 - Install the [XWayland Video Bridge](https://invent.kde.org/system/xwaylandvideobridge) application.
 (The package is usually `xwaylandvideobridge` on most distros)
 - Run the XWayland Video Bridge application from the applications menu.
-- The application should also be added to autostart to enable it on every boot.
+- ~~The application should also be added to autostart to enable it on every boot.~~ The application seems to autostart without requiring to add it to the autostart applications.
+If its added to autostart, it seems to spawn multiple instances on boot.
+This is apparently a bug that's being fixed in KDE Plasma.

 ### Allow adding printers from KDE System Settings (openSUSE)